Will cabovers make a comeback to the trucking industry?

 What is a Cabover Truck?

-The real question is, ‘Will cabovers make a comeback to the trucking industry or are they just a relic of the past?”
+The real question is, ” Will cabovers make a comeback to the trucking industry or are they just a relic of the past?”

 Will Cabovers Ever Come Back into the North American Trucking Industry?

-Since the number of owner operators in the trucking industry is considerably lower than 20 years ago, it’s really up to big carriers if cabovers were a good option for their loads.
+Since the number of owner operators in the trucking industry is considerably lower than 20 years ago, it’s really up to big carriers if cabovers are a good option for their loads.
 The trucking manufacturers are going to be the big customers.

 Shippers want bigger trailers all the time, so it could be that cabover trucks stand a chance for a comeback.

-Engine Access for Cabover Trucks
+1. Engine Access for Cabover Trucks

 With a cabover, one of the problems is that the engine is a lot harder to access than it is with a curb sniffer.